florez-carlos/crcutil/README.md

 $HOME/crcutil
 ```
 ### Pause/Resume
-- The tool can be paused/resumed at any time by pressing p.
+- The tool can be paused/resumed at any time by pressing:
+    - p
+        - Windows
+        - Linux (X11)
+    - alt+p
+        - Linux (Wayland)
-- The tool can be exited at any time by pressing q (will continue where left off if you invoke the same command).
+- The tool can be exited at any time (will continue where left off if you invoke the same command) by pressing:
+    - q
+        - Windows
+        - Linux (X11)
+    - alt+p
+        - Linux (Wayland)

 ## Development